propes/node-cheatsheet/readme.md

   isPublished: Boolean
 });

+// Adding a method to the schema courseSchema.methods.returnSomething = function() {
+  ...
+}

 async function createCourse() {
   const Course = mongoose.model('course', courseSchema); // Course is a class.
 First arg is the name of the collection in MongoDB (should be singular even if collection name is plural in db).